Equine Litigation

 You can contact the Equine Law Office of Rebecca Pennington by phone, email, or through the website contact page to request a consultation.

-Many callers only need a short consultation to get the key information they need or to decide whether formal representation makes sense, but they worry about calling a lawyer and getting a huge bill for that information.
-Wait no more!
-Rebecca offers a full half-hour telephone consultation for a flat fee of $50, paid in advance.
-Here are "the rules" for that consultation:
+Many callers need a short consultation to get the key information they need before deciding whether formal representation makes sense.
+To make that easier, a half-hour telephone consultation is available for a flat fee of $50, paid in advance.